AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/src_traces.rst

 - Modify the code in units-of-interest so the program records, while it is running, facts of relevance to the coverage metrics to be assessed,

-- Possibly modify the main unit(s) to output the so gathered coverage data to an externally readable channel, typically either a source trace file or some communication port.
+- Modify the main unit(s) to output the so gathered coverage data to an externally readable channel, typically either a source trace file or some communication port.